unlock-protocol/unlock-wordpress-plugin/README.txt

 = Local Development =

-To setup local development environment for the plugin using [Lando](https://docs.lando.dev/basics/installation.html) local dev environment, simply clone the repo from [GitHub](https://github.com/unlock-protocol/unlock-wordpress-plugin) and write
+To setup local development environment for the plugin using we recommend using [Localwp](https://localwp.com/).
+To get started, simply clone the repo from [GitHub](https://github.com/unlock-protocol/unlock-wordpress-plugin).

-    lando start

-About live editing, from the assets directory, when editing the main.scss, you can run:

-    lando npm run start

-when editing any block related JS or CSS, use:

-    lando npm run start:blocks

-when editing any admin related JS or CSS:

-    lando npm run start:admin

-It should do the auto reload and provide you with live changes.
+The repo includes a `unlock-wordpress-plugin` which has the required `.php` files and in which asset files (javascript, CSS and images) are added at build time.

+You can package the whole plugin by using `yarn run release` and install it in your local WordPress instance.
+Alternatively, you can add a symbolic link in the local WordPress's `wp-content/plugins` folder that points to the `unlock-wordpress-plugin`.

 = Publishing the plugin =